Mortgage Q&A: “What is an Islamic mortgage?”

 In the early 2000s, mortgage financier Freddie Mac agreed to buy these types of “mortgages,” and at this point, others probably wish they had too.

-Fannie Mae is also an investor in these types of loans, and in lieu of a mortgage, they become an investor in the property itself.
+Fannie Mae is also an investor in these types of loans, which they refer to as “no-interest financing,” and in lieu of a mortgage, they become an investor in the property itself.

 This allows smaller banks and mortgage lenders to offer the option and then sell it to Fannie or Freddie so they have funds to make new loans to future customers.